sixtyfive/de_dmg/CONTRIBUTING.md

 ## Windows

 I can't think of anything that needs doing.
+If you would like to create a layout of your own, use [Microsoft Keyboard Layout Creator](https://www.microsoft.com/en-us/download/details.aspx?id=22339).

 ## Linux